Best Egg Substitutes for Baking and Cooking (With Exact Measurements)

 Chia egg

-Identical method to a flax egg — 1 tablespoon chia seeds with 3 tablespoons water, rested 5 minutes.
+Identical method to the flax egg: 1 tablespoon chia seeds with 3 tablespoons water, rested 5 minutes.
 Slightly more neutral in flavour and slightly grittier in texture.
 Best in darker bakes like brownies and banana bread where the seeds disappear visually.

 Unsweetened applesauce